 People who get the COVID-19 vaccine may experience no side effects at all.
 Others may experience mild side effects, which may include pain, swelling or redness at the injection site, fatigue, low-grade fever, chills or headache.
 These side effects are common and a sign that the vaccine is doing its job and mounting a robust immune response in your body.
 Experiencing side effects does not mean you have COVID-19.
 Remember, the vaccine cannot give you COVID-19.

 What information will I need to provide in order to be vaccinated?

 Your information won’t be used for anything other than vaccine distribution and follow-up information about the vaccine.
 Like other routine vaccinations, you will need to share some personal information with your vaccine provider when you get a COVID-19 vaccine.
 This may include your name, date of birth, and contact information.
 You do not need to be a U.S. citizen to get a COVID-19 vaccine, and you will not need to provide a government-issued ID to get the vaccine in Colorado.
 Your immunization records are confidential, personal medical information, and public health will never share them publicly.

 Will I need to continue wearing a mask, washing my hands and practicing physical distancing?

-People who are vaccinated but have weakened immune systems may still wish to continue mask-wearing and other disease prevention measures, and should consult their doctor to discuss these protections.
+People who are vaccinated but have weakened immune systems should consider continuing mask-wearing and other disease prevention measures at all times, and should consult their doctor to discuss these protections.
 Even with new evidence about the COVID-19 vaccines' effectiveness, continuing to wear a mask even when and where one is not required is ultimately an individual choice and everyone should continue to do what is most comfortable for themselves and their families based on their risk and preference.

 For additional information and answers to other common questions, visit CDPHE's COVID-19 Vaccine FAQ.